nextstrain/cli/doc/installation.rst

 by the Nextstrain team.

 Run ``nextstrain setup singularity`` to get started.
-Singularity version 3.0.0 or newer is required.
+Singularity version 3.0.0 or newer is required, but we recommend at least version 3.10.0 or newer when possible.

 Note that the Singularity project forked into two separate projects in late
 2021: `SingularityCE`_ under `Sylabs`_ and `Apptainer`_ under the `Linux